-My mama taught me that if a lady finds it necessary to visit the ladies’ room, she never should allude to the true purpose of the visit, but should quietly mention that she needs to powder her nose.
+My mama taught me that if a woman finds it necessary to visit the ladies’ room, she shouldn’t allude to the true purpose of the visit, but should quietly mention that she needs to powder her nose.

 However, by necessity, medical professionals have a deep and abiding interest in personal bodily functions.
 I knew when I checked into the hospital for surgery many years ago that I would have to put my clothing, jewelry, and cash in a bag.
 No one warned me that I would have to store my dignity and modesty in the same plastic bag and send it home with a family member.